 - The offtaker is responsible for moving the energy away from the delivery point to its load, typically done through 3rd-party service providers.

 Virtual (or Financial) PPA

 Unlike a physical PPA, a virtual PPA (VPPA) is a financial contract rather than a contract for power.
-It is a hedge instrument, most effectively used to protect against future downside risk of energy price volatility.
 The offtaker does not receive, or take legal title to, the electricity and in this way, it is a “virtual” power purchase agreement.

 In a VPPA, an offtaker agrees to purchase a project’s output and associated RECs at a set fixed price.
 The developer then liquidates the energy at market pricing and passes the revenue through to the offtaker.
 More specifically: